 Four years later Maureen fell in love with the northern Massachusetts fishing port of Gloucester.
 From this their second restaurant The Franklin Cape Ann was born.
 The Franklin Cape Ann, shortly after its’ opening, was honored with a 2001 Boston Magazine Best of Boston award for “Best New restaurant-North.”
 The Franklin Cape Ann has continued in it’s excellence winning the same award from Boston Magazine again in 2008.

 In November of 2008 the newest member of the Franklin Restaurants opened in South Boston, one of Boston’s most historic and prolific neighborhoods.
 Bringing on board Phil Audino and Brian Reyelt who have worked for Dave and Mo for many years, the new team of four have strengthened the talent and commitment to serving great food in a neighborhood atmosphere.
 Franklin Southie was the culmination of the desire to be a part of this great area and the need for a late night dining option for the many residents of South Boston.
-Franklin Southie is a sleek, modern restaurant reflective of this part of Southies forward thinking design esthetic, while still being a warm and comfortable neighborhood place.
+Franklin Southie thrived for seven years and was then sold to an Ex-Chef who had worked there, to open her first restaurant.
+Establishing further the legacy of the group.